gomeddo/Room-and-Facilities-bookings/README.md

 ## High-Level Use Case

-This example provides a starting point for integrating _GoMeddo's_ "**room booking**" capabilities into your website using the GoMeddo Javascript SDK.
+This example provides a starting point for integrating _GoMeddo's_ "**Room Booking**" capabilities into your website using the GoMeddo Javascript SDK.

 The example demonstrates this by allowing students to book a room for student housing at the Amsterdam Metropolitan University.
 While focused on student housing bookings, it demonstrates the process and structure needed for a range of room booking scenarios.